 Hiking the Trails at Samaria Gorge

 If you are into hiking, then this is the activity for you!
-Full disclosure, I didn’t make it to Samaira Gorge.
+Full disclosure, I didn’t make it to Samaria Gorge.
 If you are planning to visit, I would recommend joining a group tour.

 Samaira Gorge is 42 km away from Chania, so you need to rent a car if you didn’t go on a group tour.
-With a total drive time of around an hour and fifteen minutes, it makes for a great early-day trip!

 Visit Ancient Sites | Palace of Knossos